 Fitting is the usual Velcro straps affair, and there are reflective details and a rear light loop, for what is a very nifty, tough-feeling bag.

 - Weight: 79g

 It also means it’ll take a wide 27.5in inner tube, tool, levers and canister.
-The three Velcro straps keep it tight, there are reflective logos and reflective piping encircling both sides on this effective seat pack.
+The three Velcro straps keep it tight, and reflective logos and piping encircle both sides of this effective seat pack.